archeofoss/archeofoss/2023/call-for-papers.md

 - Author(s) bibliography 2 or 3 relevant papers/projects for each author related to the paper proposal, following Chicago Manual of Style 17th edition (library list)
 - Abstract (max 200 words)

+Here is the [paper proposal template](/2023/Paper proposal template AF2023 def.pdf) in PDF format.

 Proposal must consist of a contribution of one (1) three (3) pages.
 Proposals may contain a brief reference bibliography, which however is not mandatory.
 Figures or tables may be included in the proposal.
 References Please use the Chicago Manual of Style 17th edition (library list) style